docdoku/docdoku-plm/README.md

 ## Coding

-You may fork the code on GitHub.
-Though you can use it with Maven in any IDE, the code is also configured for working with Netbeans without Maven.
+You may fork or just clone the code on [GitHub](https://github.com/docdoku/docdoku-plm) and then compile and package it with Maven.

 ## License